Device-Native Autonomous Agents for Privacy-Preserving Negotiations: Introduction

 \section{Introduction}

 Insurance and business-to-business (B2B) commerce typically rely on static pricing models, offering customers fixed quotes that do not allow for negotiation.
 For example, health insurance applicants cannot trade higher deductibles for lower premiums, and procurement managers cannot negotiate bulk discounts in real time.
-Although manual bargaining is possible, it remains slow, inconsistent, and generally limited to high-value transactions, which leads to rigid, often suboptimal pricing decisions.
+Although manual bargaining is possible, it remains slow, inconsistent, and limited to high-value transactions, leading to rigid, often suboptimal pricing decisions.

 Autonomous agents present a promising direction to address these limitations~\cite{yao2023react,autogpt2023}.
 In bilateral negotiations, buyer and seller agents conduct real-time bargaining on behalf of their principals.
 Buyers can specify constraints, such as a maximum budget and acceptable trade-offs, while the agents manage the negotiation process automatically.
 However, several significant challenges persist: privacy (users must not disclose financial constraints to external servers), explainability (regulatory requirements mandate decision transparency~\cite{goodman2017european}), resource limitations (restricting on-device algorithm complexity), and fairness (preventing exploitative agreements~\cite{nash1950bargaining}).